-Tanja Grubnic is completing her PhD at the University of Western Ontario where she studies the relationships among social media, contemporary poetry, and the face of publishing in the age of globalization.
+Tanja Grubnic is a PhD Candidate at the University of Western Ontario where she studies the relationships among social media, contemporary poetry, and the face of publishing in the age of globalization.
 Her fields of specialization are Canadian literature and cultural studies, though she has grown particularly interested in bridging the gap between literary studies and media studies to show how Canadian instapoets circulate within the category of Canadian literature and beyond.
 She also maintains an interest in researching nostalgia for obsolescent media and other nostalgic aesthetics in relation to the convergence of digital media and literature.
 Email her at [email protected] or follow her on Twitter @tanjagrubnic.

-Camilla Holm is a second year PhD candidate in library and information science at Oslo Metropolitan University (OsloMet), Norway, where she studies instapoetry as a cultural phenomenon from a media ecological perspective.
-The project also involves the use of methods from the digital humanities.
-At OsloMet she is part of the research group LITKULT, which deals with the dissemination of culture and literature in society.
-Her research interests include social media, digitization, digital literature, pop cultural phenomena, and the use of digital methods in research.
-Fun fact: Camilla doodles all of the issue covers herself using her Remarkable.
-You may reach her at [email protected] or follow her on Twitter at @supercamilla.
+Camilla Holm is finalizing her PhD in Library and Information Science at Oslo Metropolitan University (OsloMet), Norway.
+The thesis focuses on the platformization of cultural production of poetry from a media ecological perspective.
+The project also involves the use of methods from the digital and computational humanities.
+She is one of the founders and current leaders of the Norwegian national research network for digital humanities and culture organization.
+Her research interests include social media, digital literature, pop culture, and the use of digital methods in research.
+You may reach her at [email protected] or follow her on BlueSky at @supercamilla.

-Yasamin Rezaei is a second year PhD student in Cultural, Literary and Linguistic Studies at the University of Miami, Florida, the U.S, where she studies French and Italian dramatic literatures of the 20th century and teaches both languages.
+Yasamin Rezaei is a PhD student in Cultural, Literary and Linguistic Studies at the University of Miami, Florida, the U.S, where she studies French and Italian dramatic literatures of the 20th century and teaches both languages.
 Exploring the intersections of language and media from a sociolinguistic point of view, her research interests include social media, pop culture, new media studies, digital performance and theatre studies, digital humanities, and the future of humans and technology interactions from a posthuman point of view.